Overview

 You can associate tools with any task or template.
 Associating tools does not automatically check them out for use.
 You will need to manually check out tools when you are ready to use them.

-You can also add tools to unplanned work orders that aren’t associated with a template.
+You can also add tools to open tasks or tasks that aren’t associated with a template.

-Once you have started the work order, click the green plus button in the bottom right-hand corner of the task and then select the “Add Tool” icon.
+Once you have started a task click the green plus button in the bottom right-hand corner of the task and then select the “Add Tool” icon.

-The tool will now be associated with the work order.
+The tool will now be associated with the task.

 Use the Check In/Out Feature

 Associating a tool with a task does not automatically mean the tool has been checked out for use.
-You and your team will need to manually check out a tool in order to use it, and this is by design!
+You and your team will need to manually check out a tool in order to use it.

 Checking In/Out a Tool in a Task